interplaynetary/free-association/docs/concepts/how-it-works.md

 ## Core Data Points

-### 1. Recognition Weights
+### 1. Priority Weights
-**Who contributes to your organizational goals?**
+**How do you prioritize your capacity?**

-Each entity allocates 100% of recognition among contributors.
+Each entity allocates 100% of weight among recipients or categories.

 **Properties:**
+- **Often derived from recognition of contribution**
 - Non-transferable (cannot be bought or sold)
-- Dynamically adjustable as relationships evolve
+- Dynamically adjustable as priorities evolve
-- Can reflect direct operations or broader mission-aligned values
-- Organized as a contribution tree
+- Organized as a prioritization tree

 **Example:**
 ```
-Humanitarian Organization A recognizes:
+Humanitarian Organization A prioritizes:
 - Partner NGO B: 30%
 - Local Community Group C: 25%
 - Technical Infrastructure Provider D: 20%